 - hard to do during winter

 Cold showers can make you feel more alert and awake, this is why it is good to take a cold shower in the morning to help give you a little extra boost in the mornings.

 According to the British Journal of Sports Medicine of existing cold water immersion (5-10 minutes), it says that cold showers have many physiological effects on the body, such as:

 - higher blood pressure

 - elevated respiratory rate

-Due to the shock of the cold water when it hits your body first thing in the morning, this causes you to be more alert and can lead you into being more physically active.
+The shock of the cold water when it hits your body first thing in the morning, causes you to be more alert and can lead you into being more physically active.
 Read More

 Helps with Depression